YAYI68/E-Library/README.md

 * **Node.js**: It's recommended to use a version of Node.js 16 or later.
 * **npm** or **yarn**: A package manager for installing project dependencies. `npm` comes with Node.js.
-* **PostgreSQL**: A local instance of PostgreSQL is required for the backend database.
+* **Sqlite**: A local instance of Sqlite is required for the backend database.
 Make sure it's running.

 1.  **Install Dependencies**